inducer/pycuda/doc/source/faq.rst

 * Add :class:`pycuda.reduction.ReductionKernel`.
 * Add :func:`pycuda.gpuarray.sum`, :func:`pycuda.gpuarray.dot`,
   :func:`pycuda.gpuarray.subset_dot`.
-* :class:`pycuda.gpuarray.GPUArray` no longer has an associated :class:`Stream`.
+* Synchronous and asynchronous memory transfers are now separate from each other, the latter having an ``_async`` suffix.
+* :class:`pycuda.gpuarray.GPUArray` no longer has an associated :class:`pycuda.driver.Stream`.
 Asynchronous GPUArray transfers are now separate from synchronous ones and have an ``_async`` suffix.
 * Support for features added in CUDA 2.2.

 Version 0.92